HenrikSamuelsson/OODS_JAVA/README.md

 My solutions to the exercises in the book "Object-Oriented Data Structures using Java".

 This book teaches data structures with examples and exercies based on the Java programming language.
-The exercise solution are based on the third edition of the book.
+The exercise solutions are based on the third edition of the book.

 Book ISBN: 978-1-4496-1354-9